futurev/toronto-housing/README.md

 # toronto housing
-[MongoHouse](http://www.mongohouse.com/) is a real estate website targeted at providing information on the Toronto/GTA housing market.
+[MongoHouse](http://www.mongohouse.com/) & [OhMyHome](http://watch.ohmyhome.ca) are real estate websites targeted at providing information on the Toronto/GTA housing market.
 One of the unique features of the site is that it includes sale prices, which is generally information that is only available to realtors.

 Monitoring different areas of the Toronto housing market could be useful for understanding which areas have seen the highest price increases and could be prone to a correction.
 Alternatively, if & when a general housing market correction occurs, it would be useful to see which areas are hit the hardest.